-The TPS5420 has an OVP circuit to minimize voltage overshoot when recovering from output fault conditions.
-The OVP circuit includes an overvoltage comparator to compare the VSENSE pin voltage and a threshold of 112.5% × VREF.
-Once the VSENSE pin voltage is higher than the threshold, the high-side MOSFET is forced off.
-When the VSENSE pin voltage drops lower than the threshold, the high-side MOSFET is enabled again.
+The TPS5430 has an OVP circuit to minimize voltage overshoot when recovering from output fault conditions.
+The OVP circuit includes an overvoltage comparator to compare the VSENSE pin voltage and a threshold of 112.5% x VREF.
+Once VSENSE voltage is higher than the threshold, the high-side MOSFET is forced off.
+When VSENSE voltage drops lower than the threshold, the high-side MOSFET is enabled again.